Ansible Control Node

 As OS for pimaster

-a Ubuntu 20.04 LTS server will be used.
+a Ubuntu 20.04 LTS or 22.04 LTS server can be used.

 This server, pimaster